cescude/simsim/README.md

 In all, the lua expressions have access to the following variables:

     method  ... a string
     path    ... an array (ok, a table), path[0] is the full path, path[1] is the first segment, etc proto   ... a string
     body    ... a string
-    query  ... a table, contains key/vals corresponding to the http query string form   ... a table, the result of parsing the request body as x-www-form-encoded json   ... a table, the result of parsing the request body as JSON
+    headers ... a table, key/vals for each header, plus camel-cased keys query   ... a table, contains key/vals corresponding to the http query string form    ... a table, the result of parsing the request body as x-www-form-encoded json    ... a table, the result of parsing the request body as JSON